T. Elliot Gaiser: Early life and education (1989–2016)

 Thomas Elliot Gaiser was born on September 6, 1989, in Cleveland, Ohio.
 In high school, he participated in speech and debate.
 Gaiser graduated from Hillsdale College in 2012 with a degree in political economy and speech studies.
 At Hillsdale, he was a conservative podcaster and was involved in the students' union.
 Gaiser was a four-time finalist of the Edward Everett Oratory Contest.
 He interned for The Heritage Foundation and Liberty Central, a political advocacy group founded by Ginni Thomas, the wife of Supreme Court associate justice Clarence Thomas, and wrote for The Daily Caller, RealClearPolicy, The Orange County Register, The Daily Signal, The American Spectator, PJ Media, and The Federalist.
 He was in Hillsdale's journalism program and served as the opinions editor of The Collegian his senior year.
 In addition, Gaiser was the president of Hillsdale's chapter of Students for Free Enterprise.

 After graduating from Hillsdale College, Gaiser worked for Altus Technologies Corporation for five months.
 He later attended the Ohio State University Moritz College of Law, transferring into the University of Chicago Law School after a year.
-In law school, he worked for Cleary Gottlieb Steen & Hamilton, later working appellate cases for the office of the Ohio solicitor general, including Ohio Supreme Court cases.
-Before graduating, Gaiser externed for judge Alice M. Batchelder of the United States Court of Appeals for the Sixth Circuit.
+In law school, he worked for Cleary Gottlieb Steen & Hamilton, later handling appellate cases for the office of the Ohio solicitor general, including before the Ohio Supreme Court.
+Before graduating, Gaiser externed for judge Alice M. Batchelder of the Court of Appeals for the Sixth Circuit.
 He graduated from the University of Chicago in 2016.

 Career

 Clerkships and legal work (2016–2022)

-After graduating from the University of Chicago, Gaiser clerked for judge Edith H. Jones of the United States Court of Appeals for the Fifth Circuit for the 2016–2017 term.
+After graduating from the University of Chicago, Gaiser clerked for judge Edith H. Jones of the Court of Appeals for the Fifth Circuit for the 2016–2017 term.
 By November 2017, he had begun working at Gibson Dunn.
 Gaiser was later a clerk for judge Neomi Rao of the Court of Appeals for the District of Columbia Circuit.
 By December 2020, he had worked at Boyden Gray & Associates.
 In July 2021, Gaiser began serving as a clerk to Supreme Court associate justice Samuel Alito for the 2021–2022 term.
 In September 2022, Gaiser returned to Hillsdale College to co-teach a one week, one-credit course on constitutional interpretation.
-Jones Day named Gaiser as an associate in December.
+Jones Day named Gaiser as an associate in December 2022.

 Efforts to overturn the 2020 presidential election (2020–2021)

 In 2020, Gaiser worked as legal counsel for Donald Trump's 2020 presidential campaign.
-In her deposition before the House Select Committee on the January 6 Attack, White House press secretary Kayleigh McEnany testified that she considered him an expert on constitutional law.
-Gaiser worked on election litigation after the 2020 presidential election and produced a document that alleged fraud by multiple state officials, including Kathryn Boockvar, the secretary of the Commonwealth of Pennsylvania.
-He presented the document to Trump as material for his campaign speeches and consulted McEnany on messaging.
-According to McEnany, Gaiser "mentioned in passing" the theory that vice president Mike Pence could refuse to recognize electors from certain states.
+White House press secretary Kayleigh McEnany testified before the House Select Committee on the January 6 Attack that she considered him an expert on constitutional law.
+Gaiser worked on election litigation after the 2020 presidential election and produced a speech that rejected the results of the election.
+According to McEnany, the speech appeared similar to one Trump later delivered, and Gaiser "mentioned in passing" the theory that vice president Mike Pence could refuse to recognize electors from certain states.